lewisExternal/KNNMovieRecommendation/README.md

 [https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/](https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/)

-This is an exmaple of a content based Recommender system.
+This is an exmaple of a content based, k-nearest neighbours Recommender system.
+"K-NN is a lazy learner because it doesn’t learn a discriminative function from the training data but “memorizes” the training dataset instead" [ref](https://sebastianraschka.com/faq/docs/lazy-knn.html).
+Unsupervised in this context.

 >Approaches
 >Recommender systems can be loosely broken down into three categories: content based systems, collaborative filtering systems, and hybrid systems (which use a combination of the other two).